KMFDManic/autobleem-arm-build/README.md

 3 - docker exec -t -i aab /bin/bash
 4 - sh build.sh
 5 - Everything is builded in the build_arm folder of your sources !

+# Build it by yourself ?
+1 - Clone this repo
+2 - docker build -t autobleem-arm-build .
+3 - And Voila !